 - 30-day guarantee: The website states that every property comes with a 30-day guarantee.
 If you find the property not up to your standards or feel buyer’s remorse, you have almost a month from the closing date to ask for a refund.
 This guarantee comes with certain specifications such as no significant changes to the property.
 However, the website promises to sell your investment within 90 days, or they will repurchase it themselves.
-This is a rare commitment which is made by almost no other player in the investment market.
+This is a rare commitment that is made by almost no other player in the investment market.

 Roofstock has a team which has a wealth of experience behind them in building and managing real estate, especially in the rental space.
-Networking and contacts are a significant advantage in the real estate market.
+Networking and contacts are a significant advantages in the real estate market.

 A Guide for Buyers